Polls Open In Madagascar Presidential Election Hit By Boycott - UrduPoint

 Less than 55 percent of those registered showed up for the first round of voting at the last elections in 2018.

-"What matters to us is first and foremost getting by daily," said Benedicte Lalaoarison, 61, an underwear seller in the Analakely market in central Antananarivo.

-At a nearby newsstand, some residents looked concerned as they scanned through newspaper headlines.
+At a newsstand on Wednesday, some residents looked concerned as they scanned through newspaper headlines.

 "People have become aware of the dictatorship we live under," said Chrishani Andrianono, 55, complaining that after 11 years in power, Rajoelina had little to show for it.